ccrookston/Dapper.SimpleRepository/README.md

 ```
 ### Option 1: Create a Strongly Typed Repository
 -------
-Lets create an instance of `Dapper.SimpleRepository` and assign it the type of `Pet`.
+Create an instance of `Dapper.SimpleRepository` and assign it the type of `Pet`.
 We'll call it `petRepo` and inject the required connection string.

 ```csharp
 readonly Dapper.SimpleRepository.Repository<Pet> petRepo = new Dapper.SimpleRepository.Repository<Pet>(connectionString);